digital assets • market infrastructure • stablecoins • tokenization

 Mar 2011 – Jan 2018 · Istanbul

-• Directed marketing operations across 10+ international markets (Germany, Italy, Russia, Middle East, Central Asia, China).
+• Directed integrated marketing operations across 10+ international markets including Germany, Italy, Russia, the Middle East, Central Asia, and China.

-• Managed a €5M+ annual digital & e-commerce budget, delivering sustained growth through SEO, UX optimization and performance marketing.
+• Managed a €5M+ annual digital and e-commerce budget, supporting sustained growth through SEO, UX optimization, and performance marketing.

-• Developed and launched multiple product lines with integrated go-to-market and omnichannel campaigns.
+• Developed and launched new product lines supported by omnichannel go-to-market campaigns and coordinated market rollouts.

-• Consistently achieved double-digit growth across online and offline channels.
+• Contributed to consistent double-digit growth across online and offline channels.

 Marketing Supervisor